mangalm96/mangalm96.github.io/content/authors/admin/_index.md

 ## About Me

-Mudit Mangal is a Data Scientist and ML researcher.
-His research interests include ML Fairness, and Human-centered AI.
+Hi!
+I am a Data Scientist and ML researcher.
+My research interests include ML Fairness, and Human-centered AI.
+I completed my Masters in Information Science from the Berkeley School of Information where I focused on Responsible AI and Machine Learning.
+Currently, working at Zillow on various real estate ML use-cases.
+Previously, I also co-founded an AI Fairness startup - Egala AI focusing on enabling equity and fairness for healthcare organisations.